Schedule a Training

 If you need assistance identifying barriers in your businesses and developing a readily achievable barrier removal plan, you may want to hire an access specialist.

-Additional information can be found on the Department of Labor & Industry’s accessibility page.
+Additional information can be found in the Department of Labor & Industry’s Building Plan Review page.